Blog

 Removed Biased Language From Job Descriptions

-Before we even come to the hiring process, it’s essential to be aware of what factors could influence and attract potential candidates.
+Before we even come to the hiring process, we must know what factors could influence and attract potential candidates.
 The wording in the job description can have a significant effect on who applies for the job.

 One prohibitive element in job descriptions can be gendered language.
-Words such as ‘competitive,’ ‘dominant,’ and ‘determined’ can act as a not too subtle indicator towards masculinity that could lead to women questioning whether the position might be right for them.
+Words such as ‘competitive,’ ‘dominant,’ and ‘determined’ can act as a not-too-subtle indicator of masculinity that could lead to women questioning whether the position might be right for them.

 On the other hand, words such as ‘collaborative,’ ‘interpersonal,’ and ‘cooperative’ might have the opposite effect.

-When setting out your job description, it’s important to use neutral words wherever possible.
+When setting out your job description, using neutral words wherever possible is important.
 It might take some practice.
 After each group of applications, it’s always worth going through to see what kind of diversity is present and whether the job description wording has anything to do with it.

 Expand the Hiring Pool